6 Types of Survey Biases and How To Avoid Them

 If you’re looking to capture a specific audience of survey takers, make sure those potential respondents are the ones receiving your survey.
 For example, college students are probably not going to click on a survey about work-life balance, just as homebodies are not as likely to click on a survey about traveling.

-Panel companies are useful for this purpose, as they often have a set of pre-identified targets for commonly-sought survey audiences.
+Panel companies are useful for this purpose, as they often have a set of pre-identified targets for commonly-sought survey audiences and can also make sure you have the appropriate screening criteria.

 Lengthy surveys have a tendency to lead respondents to quit the survey before they’re finished.
-If your survey needs to be longer in length, consider adding a progress bar to the top of the window so survey takers at least know where they are in the survey.
-Another option is to add section breaks throughout the survey, letting the respondent know how many sections they have left.
+If your survey needs to be longer in length, consider adding section breaks throughout the survey, letting the respondent know how many sections or questions they have left.

-When it comes to sensitive questions like political affiliation or income, always provide the option for a respondent to skip over that question, rather than leading them to quit the entire survey.
+When it comes to sensitive questions like political affiliation or income, always provide the option for a respondent to skip over that question, rather than leading them to quit the entire survey as they may not feel comfortable providing this information.

 Before sending your survey out to participants, send a test link to yourself or a colleague.
-Test it on multiple devices and browsers to emulate what a participant is going to be seeing on their end.
+Test it on multiple devices and browsers to emulate what a participant is going to be seeing on their end and to determine if anything needs to be adjusted to enrich the experience.

 Once you confirm the links are working properly, keep track of the surveys you are sending out and the response rate you’re getting back.
 Online companies can often do this with download data or click-rate data while mail-in survey companies can monitor returned surveys that don’t reach their intended destination.
 Online surveys will also benefit from being mobile-friendly, to ensure those who are always on the go can easily respond.